mstancl/selenium-framework-demo/README.md

 Execute `mvn clean install -DsuiteXmlFile=src/test/resources/executionXMLs/smokeTest.xml` from command line
 This will execute the smokeTest.xml suite containing all the tests.

-## Reporting

-Once the tests finish, you can find the test report under `test-output/extent.html`

 ## Demo web application